 A project schedule is a document that usually represents the estimated start and finish date, estimated duration, and resources allocated to each activity.
 However, it includes work schedules, staff time schedules, task schedules, etc.

 For successful time management during the project lifecycle, it is important to have effective project scheduling.
 All tasks require the allocation of the best resources to perform it in the best possible way.

 There are some activities in a project, each task has its start and end date, so it can be completed on time.

 Many project management tools are available in the market which can help in scheduling of project activities.

 Typically, project activity scheduling is just one of the features within a larger project management tool that has multiple applications during the project life cycle.
 An effective project schedule template can also be made using excel spreadsheets.

 Significance of Project Scheduling Template Excel

 - A project schedule is a project’s timetable, consists of arranging activities and set milestones that have to be achieved within a certain time frame.

-- An effective project schedule reflects following useful information,
+- An effective project schedule reflects the following useful information,

 - It defines what needs to be done in which sequence.